MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-enroll-device-administrator.md

 [Microsoft Teams certified Android devices](/microsoftteams/devices/teams-ip-phones) should continue being managed with device administrator management until [AOSP user-associated](android-aosp-corporate-owned-user-associated-enroll.md) management becomes available for these devices.

-These devices can still be used without enrolling in Android device administrator.

-To unenroll a Microsoft Teams certified Android device that is enrolled in Android device administrator, go to the Microsoft Admin Center and uncheck the Intune license from the Teams Android device account.
-The device will have to sign in again after this step to avoid device administrator enrollment.

-Note: there is a 30 day grace period after removing an Intune license where it will still function.
+To unenroll a Microsoft Teams certified Android device that's enrolled in Android device administrator, go to the Microsoft Entra admin center and deselect the Intune license from the Teams account for the Android device.
+The device will have to sign in again after this step to avoid enrolling in Intune under device administrator mangement again.
+After you remove an Intune license, there is a 30 day grace period in which the device still functions.

 ## Next steps
 - [Assign compliance policies](../protect/compliance-policy-create-android.md)